 I don't know where to begin.
 I have always been fascinated with ladies hats, ear bobs, and brooches since I was a small child.
-Momma always knew where to find me if I got separated from her in the J.C.
-Penneys department store in downtown Gulfport, Mississippi.
+Mama always knew where to find me if I got separated from her in the J.C.
+Penney's department store in downtown Gulfport, Mississippi.
 The ladies department sitting in front of mirror in the millinery department trying on hats.
 Apparently, the sales clerks were very patient with me as I was very careful with the hats because they didn't bother me.
 But on one shopping visit, I decided to parade around the store with the cutest pillbox with peek-a-boo veil to my mothers disapproval.
-She marched me up to the department and made me apologize to the ladies.
-She told my teenage older sister to grab one hand while she took the other as we departed the store.
-We weren't have a block from the store when mother looked down from her speech about shoplifting and saw that I had some how manager to place the fanciest hat in the collection on my little head.
-My sister torted, "I'm not bringing it back."
-So mother had to lose face and return to the hat department once again apologizing for my innocent thievery.
-Of course, I don't remember any of this as I am only going from the story being told countless times.
+She marched me up to the ladies' shoe and hat department to return the chapeau and to apologize to the sales lady.

 But back to the jewelry.
-I have always had a liking to fanciful things and costume jewelry is the predominant interest.
+I have always had a liking to fanciful things and vintage costume jewelry is the predominant interest.
 I have been on eBay for years and I started to notice vintage pieces in need of repair in some of the auctions and thought to myself that I could fix that.
 SO after winning several bags of repair items and junk, I managed to weed out some signed vintage pieces and repaired them.

 My picture taking is not the best in the world so I play up the description as best I can so that the buyer gets a full picture of what they are buying.
 And I always accept returns if a piece does not meet your approval or expectations.
 I'll even split the cost of the shipping if not satisfied.